PJZ9n/ResourcePackTools/README.md

 Apply resource packs easily from plugins!

 ## How to use
-- Inject into your plugin using Virion.
+Inject into your plugin using Virion.

+or

-- Put plugins in the plugins folder.
+Put plugins in the plugins folder.

 ## Examples
 First, put any files into the plugin's resources folder (just like the src folder).